qingreee1/material-theme-jetbrains-docs/docs/configuration/excluded-files-colors.md

 However, because the _File Colors_ are user settings, and because the user could very possibly have modified the default Excluded Files' file colors, the plugin could not override this setting with a better suited color.
 Therefore, the plugin is bundled with **additional** excluded files colors, one for each theme.

+These are not installed automatically, as people not necessarily want this setting.
+Therefore, to install them just select the `Install Material File Colors` action from the _Panel Options_ section of the _Material Theme Configuration_ popup.
+New file colors for Non-project files scope will then be added to the list.
+Just select your preferred color on the top of the others to apply it to the project.

 {% include figure.html content="/screens/materialfilecolors.png" caption="Material Non Project Files" %}

-As a consequence, switching the theme will **NOT** set its own _Excluded Files Color_ to the top, which may lead to a UI hard to read.
-Simply put the color related to your selected theme at the top and everything will be alright.

 -----
 ## FAQ

 **Q**: I've switched to Darker Theme and now my Project Tree is very hard to read!

-**A**: As I said, simply put the Darker Excluded Files Color at the top using the arrows, then save.
+**A**: As I said, simply put the `Darker Excluded Files Color` at the top using the arrows, then save.

 **Q**: What happens if I remove/modify the bundled colors?

-**A**: If you remove the colors, they will be added back at next restart.
-Also if you modify them, the plugin will add back the default color besides your copy, so please bear that in mind.
+**A**: If you want to add them back, just run the action again.
+Not however that existing colors will not be overriden, thus if you find yourself with too many colors just remove the ones you don't need.

 **Q**: Is there a way to change the text color?